LTM-SPEC-0001 · 2026-04-21

 Intent, not configuration

 Your CLAUDE.md, skills, and tool setup stay yours.
-Only the understanding of what you are doing travels.
+Only the intent behind what you are doing travels.

 REQ-02